iesahin/xvc/book/src/start/from-dvc.md

 - `dvc add` can be replaced by [`xvc file track`](/ref/xvc-file-track.md).  `dvc add` creates a `.dvc` file (formatted in YAML) in the repository.
 Xvc doesn't create separate files for tracked paths.

+- Instead of deleting `.dvc` files to remove a file from DVC, you can use [`xvc file untrack`](/ref/xvc-file-untrack.md).
+It can also restore all versions of an untracked file to a directory.

 - `dvc check-ignore` can be replaced by `xvc check-ignore`.
 Xvc version can be used against any other ignore filename. (`.gitignore`,`.ignore`, `.fooignore`...)

 - `dvc checkout` is replaced by [`xvc file recheck`](/ref/xvc-file-recheck.md).
 There is a `--recheck-method` (shortened as `--as`) option in several Xvc commands to tell whether to check out as symlink, hardlink, reflink or copy.